-Savills Showcases Landmark London Properties at Cityscape Global
+Savills Showcases Landmark London Properties At Cityscape Global

 The Greenwich Peninsula project by Knight Dragon is a £8.4 billion transformation of the Peninsula that will provide over 17,000 new homes, 48 acres of open public space, and two new schools.
 At Cityscape, the developer will showcase the newest phase to launch, Parkview at Peninsula Gardens, offering 66 units that are a mix of studio and 1-2-bedroom apartments, uniquely located between the park and the river.
 Estimated completion dates are between Q3 and Q4 2025, with prices starting at £417,500.

-Andrew Hawkins, head of global residential development sales at Savills UK, said: “Cityscape Global – a renowned real estate event – will allow developers to showcase their latest offerings and visitors to experience first-hand how newly developed buildings and areas are shaping the next generation of properties.
-The event has proved extremely successful as the launch platform for iconic developments such as the Burj Khalifa and BPS, and we expect this first edition in Saudi Arabia to be a glorious success.
+Andrew Hawkins, head of global residential development sales at Savills UK, said:“Cityscape Global – a renowned real estate event – will allow developers to showcase their latest offerings and visitors to experience first-hand how newly developed buildings and areas are shaping the next generation of properties.
+The event has proved extremely successful as the launch platform for iconic developments such as the Burj Khalifa and BPS, and we expect this first edition in Saudi Arabia to be a glorisuccess.

 “The recent interest rate increases have not had a major impact on prime residential values in London given the role of cash and equity in these markets.
 Tenant demand is still strong, and we are seeing continued rental growth, albeit at a slower rate, with prime London residential rents increasing by 1.4% in Q2 2023.”